francisywk/mirai-metro/content/wiki/cart-corporation.md

 The **City Area Rapid Transit Corporation** (市區地鐵公司) was established on 1 February 2015 as a government-owned [statutory corporation](https://en.wikipedia.org/wiki/Statutory_corporation "Statutory corporation") to study, build, and operate mass rapid transit systems for cities in the country that needed such system to meet its growing transportation needs.

 Mirai was selected as the first city in United Cities to have a metro system.
-The proposed system was called [Mirai RGB](/wki/mirai-rgb "Mirai RGB"), the predecessor of [Mirai Metro](/wiki/mirai-metro "Mirai Metro").
+The proposed system was called [Mirai RGB](/wki/mirai-rgb "Mirai RGB"), the former name of the current [Mirai Metro](/wiki/mirai-metro "Mirai Metro").

 <BR>